bprinty/vuex-reflect/docs/README.md

-# Vuex Reflect
+# Jade

 ## Introduction

-Vuex Reflect is a [Vuex](https://vuex.vuejs.org/) plugin that simplifies the configuration and management of data models in an application, providing a simple and declarative API for reflecting an external datasource.
+Jade is a [Vuex](https://vuex.vuejs.org/) plugin that simplifies the configuration and management of data models in an application, providing a simple and declarative API for reflecting an external datasource.
 Modern web applications can be quite complex, and engineering a data store to reflect data models in your application doesn't need to be left up to interpretation.
 Abstractions like [SQLAlchemy](https://sqlalchemy.org) have reduced complexity and augmented developer experience for languages like Python, and this library similarly augments the developer experience associated with managing frontend application data.

 It does this with two main features:

 1. A declarative syntax for defining and configuring data models.
 This feature provides a) an easy way to connect models to an external API endpoint for CRUD actions, b) utilities for property mutations and validation, and c) a fluid query API for accessing data from the store.
 2. Automatic vuex-based data management for models tracked by this library.
-Vuex Relfect handles all of the details around managing how data are stored, [updated](https://redux.js.org/recipes/structuring-reducers/updating-normalized-data/), and [normalized](https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape/) so that they can be easily be accessed via class-based model definitions (or from the store directly, if you're not a fan of ES6 classes).
+This package handles all of the details around managing how data are stored, [updated](https://redux.js.org/recipes/structuring-reducers/updating-normalized-data/), and [normalized](https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape/) so that they can be easily be accessed via class-based model definitions (or from the store directly, if you're not a fan of ES6 classes).

 ### Notes on Vuex